ThuloMatlala/WALLET-APPLICATION/README.md

 The application follows a microservices architecture to achieve modularity and scalability.
 Each microservice handles a specific set of functionalities.

-1. User Account Service
+1. User Account Management Service
-2. Wallet Account Management Service
+2. Account Management Service
-3.
+3. Gateway

 ## Messaging Queue

 A messaging queue, such as RabbitMQ, is used for communication between microservices.
 This ensures loose coupling and asynchronous processing.

+## Persistence

+Azure-sql was leveraged for data storage with Entityramework as the object relational mapper.

 ## Redis Integration